Turning the gray haze into sky blue

 I'm not leaving you again

-Once you figure it out you never want to let go, this is who you were meant to be and the idea of repressing it once again is inconceivable, it is so joyful to finally get to be yourself, to "paint the gray haze into sky blue" as the song puts it.
+Once you figure it out it's not something you can (or even would want to) ever let go of, this is who you were meant to be and the idea of repressing it once again is inconceivable, it is so joyful to finally get to be yourself, to "paint the gray haze into sky blue" as the song so poignantly puts it.

-I think the way Bridget is so stereotypically feminine (being afraid of bugs, liking cute things, carrying around a plushie, speaking in a feminine way) also makes it easy for us to project ourselves onto her and kinda view her as not just relatable but as something to aspire to, especially if we don't personally have the opportunity to have big 'ol plushies without our relatives or roomates suspecting anything, it's nice to see her getting to be so openly herself.
+I think the way Bridget is so outwardly feminine / cutesy (liking cute things, carrying around a plushie, speaking in a feminine way) also makes it easy for us to project ourselves onto her and kinda view her as not just relatable but as something to aspire to, especially if we don't personally have the opportunity to have big 'ol plushies, wearing makeup, or dressing femininely without our relatives or roomates suspecting anything, it's nice to see her getting to be so openly herself instead of being treated like a tragic character.

-I even like the way she seems to have a very carefree attitude, there was a Guilty Gear Strive anime that released a few months ago and it is striking how positive and wholesome Bridget is throughout the whole thing.
-Considering how terrifying things can be in the real world and how most transfems suffer from mental health problems as a result it's really nice to see a portrayal of a trans woman in fiction being so relentlessly happy and unbothered.
+I even like the way she seems to have a very carefree attitude, there was a Guilty Gear Strive anime that released a few months ago and it is striking how positive, wholesome and supportive Bridget is throughout the whole thing.
+Considering how terrifying things can be in the real world and how most transfems suffer from mental health problems as a result it's really nice to see a portrayal of a trans woman in fiction being so relentlessly happy and unbothered (though I do have problems with how they portrayed her in that anime but this post isn't about that).

-I think the fact that the animation (and the visuals in general) of Guilty Gear Strive are so amazing also probably contributed to why I got hyperfixated on the character to be honest, the improvement between her older animations and the newer ones is astonishing and you can now see her personality reflected a lot better through the posing and the timing of her movements, genuinely as an animation nerd this game is a gold mine.
+I think the fact that the animation (and the visuals in general) of Guilty Gear Strive are so amazing also probably contributed to why I got hyperfixated on the character to be honest.
+The improvement between her older animations and the newer ones is astonishing and you can now see her personality reflected a lot better through the posing and the timing of her movements, she's always so energetic and happy, when you don't touch any of the buttons and she's just standing there she's literally dancing by default the whole time, it's awesome.

 And lastly I wanted to bring something up I found pretty interesting.
-I remember thinking her backstory is kinda silly and makes her completely unrelatable, after all I think I speak for a lot of trans women when I say that if I had been raised as a girl I would've been pretty happy about it.
-I think one of the struggles most (if not all) trans women face is not being raised as the gender we are and instead being treated differently due to our assigned gender at birth, which is something Bridget somehow doesn't struggle with because she was raised as a girl, but is AMAB, and wanted to be more masculine for... reasons I don't fully understand, and then she does a 180 and ends up identifying as a woman anyway.
+I remember thinking her backstory is kinda silly and makes her completely unrelatable, after all part of the trans experience is being raised as a gender you are not, having the pressure to conform to society's expectations based on your assigned gender at birth, which is something Bridget somehow doesn't struggle with because she was raised as a girl, but is AMAB, and wanted to be more masculine for... reasons I don't fully understand, and then she does a 180 and ends up identifying as a woman anyway.

-In a weird way when people try to push someone to come out or embrace femininity it can resemble the way Bridget's parents treated her: imposing femininity because they think it's for the best, and so even though Bridget does want femininity it is not being given to her as a thing she can explore or has agency over, but as a command, a box to fit into, it is presented in a rigid way instead of the messy, fluid thing gender can be in reality, and that's one of the joys of being transgender, getting to explore what your gender means to you.
+In a weird way these pressures can resemble the way Bridget's parents treated her: imposing femininity not to allow her the freedom to explore and be comfortable, but to prescribe a certain way to be they deem appropriate, and so even though Bridget does want femininity it is not being given to her as a thing she has agency over, but as a command, a box to fit into, it is presented in a rigid way instead of the messy, fluid thing gender can be in reality, and that's one of the joys of being transgender, getting to explore what your gender means to you.